 But why does the gecko not become stuck in a position, given that the force developed is so strong?
 When the angle of the septulae is at 30 degrees, the force appears to be at a maximum.
 As the gecko moves the foot forward the angle increases and the force rapidly grows weaker, allowing for quick movement.
 It even works on Teflon.

 Oregon State University engineer, P. Alex Greaney, puts it this way: "These are really fascinating nanoscale systems and forces at work... "(Rachel Feltman, "New Research Investigates the Physics of Sticky Gecko Feet", Washington Post, Aug 12, 2014).
 Kellar Autumn, a biologist at Lewis and Clarke College in Oregon, in observing this phenomenon stated: "Geckos are vastly over-engineered."
 This is due to the fact that a 50-gram gecko need only use 3% of its setae to be secure as it climbs.

-The Gecko's of adhesion is far superior to anything man has been able to design.
+The Gecko's power of adhesion is far superior to anything man has been able to design.
 Thus British Aerospace and NASA, are now working to perfect synthetic gecko grippers.
 They hope to be able to use them to enable robotic spacecraft to grab space debris; for high-end braking systems, and closing wounds without stiches.

 Thus equipped, these superheroes of the lizard world more than rival the fictional Spiderman.

 Geckos are one of many Small but fantastically complex life forms which stand as reminders of the obvious engineering that has been built into the fabric of life.